lankydan/lankydanblog-jamstack/content/blog/2019/corda-prevent-spend-of-broadcasted-transaction/index.md

 ## Contract verification

 I hope you already know this.
 Contract verification is important.
-This is the validation that is run by each signer of a transaction.
+This is the validation that is run by each signer of a transaction and anyone who needs to verify that same transaction in the future.
 You want to put the rules that your states abide by here.
 Who can create them, who can spend them, how many of them per transaction, and so on.

 Below are some general requirements that I believe are important in ensuring that states are controlled by the contract's design: